A Good Friday Meditation

 Between performances, enjoy a picnic lunch of hot dogs, sliders, potato salad, and ice cream.

-Tickets for each concert: $30 per adult (children 17 and under free)
+Tickets for the concert: $30 per adult (children 17 and under free)

 Tickets for catered lunch: $20 per person (adults AND children)